aliak00/optional/README.md

 Well yes, you can, but you *can* also stick a pencil up your nostril.
 It's a bad idea for the following reasons:

 1. In order to achieve stability, you have to enforce checking for null.
 Which you cannot do
 1. Null is part of the value domain of pointers.
-This means you can't an optional of null
+This means you can't use an optional of null
 1. The caller doesn't know who owns the pointer returned.
 Is it garbage collected?
 If not should you deallocate it?
 1. It says nothing about intent.